 Multiple-time Indian National Wushu Champion Puja Tomar had a tragically impoverished upbringing, after her father passed away when she was just 7 years old.
 She had little time for school, as she had to help her mother and two sisters with farming to support the family.

 Tomar lives in a dormitory in Bhopal with other national athletes, and has dedicated herself completely to her craft.
-She says it is hard to earn respect as a female athlete in India, but her mother inspires her to never give up, and prove herself with the huge opportunity presented to her by ONE Championship.
+She says it is hard to earn respect as a female athlete in India, but her mother continuously inspires her to never give up, and prove herself with the huge opportunity presented to her by ONE Championship on the global stage.